Your privacy is of critical importance to us, so at DataCite we have a few fundamental principles related to privacy.

 You can also prevent the storage of cookies with a corresponding setting in your browser software.
 If you prevent the storage of cookies, we wish to point out that you may not be able to fully use this website.

 If you agree, technically not necessary cookies will be used in context with the use of Google Analytics.
-You will find more detailed information on this in sections 5.
+You will find more detailed information on this in section 5.

 4.2 Detailed information on the cookies used on this website